rynop/software-school/README.md

 Before getting started, there are some steps the teacher and each student will need to do.

-> Help needed: this school is setup for mac and linux computers.
+> Help needed: this school is setup for mac (and linux sort-of) computers.
 PR welcome for adding windows support.

 ### Prereq's for teacher